 Coming from such a background, it’s no wonder that even though I graduated with a degree in fine arts, I believed that my ideas came from outside myself.
 It was common for us art students to speak of the “where” our inspiration came from or the “muse” who would bring it to us.
 Later and older, I still brought this focus to my self-growth work.
-Beginning with the heart-opening journey I took through reading The Artist’s Way and continuing active personal transformation over the next 13 years, I was not pursuing becoming inspired but different outcomes like feeling better, being happier and feeling more connected to others.
-I had tangible things I was chasing too: less angst in being a single parent, finding work I liked doing, and having a long-term relationship.
+This began with the heart-opening journey I took through reading The Artist’s Way and continuing active personal transformation over the next 13 years.
+I was not pursuing becoming inspired but different outcomes like feeling better, being happier and feeling more connected to others.
+I had tangible things I was chasing too.
+Less angst in being a single parent, finding work I liked doing, and having a long-term relationship.

 It’s only lately that I am contemplating the idea that I’d like to find my own inner well of inspiration.
 In all those years of classes, books and lectures that I attended in previous years, I was looking to be inspired by those teachers/gurus/speakers so I could feel better or have better outcomes.
 Now I was in a Higher Ground Leadership® class learning (I thought!) to coach others in Inspirational Leadership®.
 What a shocker when in the first class our teacher, Lance Secretan, said there was no way we could inspire other people if we weren’t inspired ourselves.

-Like any good Generation Xer, I looked online for an “inspiration quiz,” hoping I could take a quick online quiz, see my results in short order, and get this thing started.
-We Gen Xers don’t leave sentences unfinished because we don’t know how to finish them, but rather because we’re in a hurry to live life.
+Like any good Generation Xer, I looked online for an “inspiration quiz,”.
+I was hoping I could take a quick online quiz.
+Then, see my results in short order, and get this thing started.
+We Gen Xers don’t leave sentences unfinished.
+This isn’t because we don’t know how to finish them, but rather because we’re in a hurry to live life.
 Of course, it turned out not to be so easy.

-There was a short quiz on teenick that was pretty easy to take and gave me the very interesting result that said I inspire others with my encouraging voice.
-Although this was interesting because I am in a career transition to coaching people, this is more of the inspiration-from-the-outside viewpoint.
+There was a short quiz on teenick that was pretty easy to take.
+It gave me the very interesting result that said I inspire others with my encouraging voice.
+This was interesting because I am in a career transition to coaching people.
+This is more of the inspiration-from-the-outside viewpoint.
 This quiz said that great books inspire me and that maybe I want to become a writer (I do).
 But besides being another outside-in approach, these results were presented with a photo of a woman with some pretty prominent cleavage and some movie recommendations so I had to wonder at the sincerity of the results.

 In addition, there are a few questions I want to add to this attempt to quantify my journey towards inspiration.
-Clearly my answer today to these is NO, but I’m really hoping to say YES to them by the end of this journey!
+Clearly my answer today to these is NO. Though I’m really hoping to say YES to them by the end of this journey!

 - How inspired do you feel most of the time?